 RedPrairie CTO discusses Vortex Connect acquisition

 On Aug.
 13, RedPrairie announced the purchase of Vortex Connect, a pioneer in best-of-breed mobile workforce management solutions that strengthen business-to-employee (B2E) communications and operations.
 According to John Kopcke, RedPrairie’s chief technology officer, the acquisition will allow RedPrairie to embed mobility across its solution footprint, enhancing its already robust workforce management offerings.
-I recently had an opportunity to ask Kopcke some questions about the impact of the acquired technology, and this is what he had to say.
+Josh Bond, associate editor of LM’s sister publication Modern Materials Handling, recently had an opportunity to ask Kopcke some questions about the impact of the acquired technology, and this is what he had to say.

 Modern: What do the Vortex features allow RP end-users to do now that they couldn’t do before?